Home > Management > Management and leadership > Appreciative inquiry: change through the analysis of the positive

 Change, a timeless concept

-Today more than ever, the world is testing our capacities for adaptation and resilience.
-The challenges are multiple, complex and extend well beyond our personal sphere.
-Environment, climate, health, sustainable economy, fair work, equality of gender and opportunity, technology and responsible consumption are all subjects that push us to review our way of thinking and action.
-How can we best navigate this context while preserving the balance essential to life?
+Today more than ever, the world is testing our capacity to adapt and resilience.
+The challenges are multiple, complex and extend far beyond our personal sphere.
+The environment, climate, health, sustainable economy, fair employment, gender equality and equal opportunities, technology and responsible consumption are all issues that are forcing us to rethink the way we think and act.
+How can we best navigate this context while preserving the balance that is essential to life?

-Darwin said that “the species that survive are not the strongest, nor the most intelligent, but those that best adapt to change.”
-And since nothing is permanent, except change, we might as well give ourselves the means to face it with confidence.
+Darwin said that "the species that survive are not the strongest, nor the most intelligent, but those that adapt best to change".
+And since nothing is permanent except change, we might as well equip ourselves to face it with confidence.

 Business reality and new paradigm

-The company is a microcosm, a breeding ground for experimenting with change.
-But how do we move from the current state to the desired situation, to this new balance?
-And how can we manage this transition phase, naturally a source of resistance such as inertia, argumentation, revolt or sabotage?
+The company is a microcosm, a breeding ground for experimentation with change.
+But how do we move from the current state to the desired situation, to this new equilibrium?
+And how do you manage this transition phase, which is naturally a source of resistance such as inertia, argument, revolt or sabotage?

-As a component of organizations, change has been the subject of countless publications.
-We have the choice of methods, tools and processes.
-And yet, the subject remains hot.
-For what ?
-Perhaps quite simply because “knowing” is not yet “being able”…
+As a component of organisations, change has been the subject of countless publications.
+We have a choice of methods, tools and processes.
+And yet, the subject remains hotly debated.
+And why is that?
+Perhaps simply because "knowledge" is not yet "power"...

-AI addresses this dilemma.
-Make no mistake, this is not “appreciative inquiry”.
-We speak in French of approach, investigation or even appreciative exploration.
+A.I. is the answer to this dilemma.
+Make no mistake, this is not appreciative inquiry.
+We speak in French of "démarche", "investigation" or "exploration appréciative".

-What if we learned not only from our mistakes, but above all from our successes?
-This is the opposite taken by the appreciative inquiry compared to the traditional method.
-Well-known company method of “problem solving”.
-Rather than focusing on failures by trying to find out what is not working, this method of change management is voluntarily based on the successes and achievements that make up our experiences.
-It is about applying methodically to rediscover the positive energies, resources and life forces that every organization has within it.
+What if we didn't just learn from our mistakes, but above all from our successes?
+This is the counterpoint taken by appreciative inquiry to the traditional method.
+This is the well-known "problem-solving" method used by companies.
+Rather than focusing on failures and trying to find out what goes wrong, this method of managing change is deliberately based on the successes and achievements that make up our experience.
+The aim is to apply ourselves methodically to rediscovering the positive energies, resources and life forces that every organisation has within it.

-Based on the principles of scientific positive psychology, appreciative inquiry was born at the end of the 1980s.
-It was born in the United States thanks to the research and experimental work of David Cooperrider.
-Its applications are now numerous and there is no shortage of examples: construction of a shared vision, definition of a collective project, merger, restructuring, team cohesion, improvement in the quality of the service offered, employee commitment, or even alignment of the management committee.
+Based on the principles of scientific positive psychology, appreciative inquiry emerged in the late 1980s.
+It originated in the United States thanks to the research and experimental work of David Cooperrider.
+It now has many applications, and there is no shortage of examples: building a shared vision, defining a collective project, mergers, restructuring, team cohesion, improving the quality of the service provided, employee commitment, or aligning the management committee.

-The strength and particularity of this coaching technique is above all to be participatory and collaborative.
-Even if this can apply to the individual, it is in fact of a large-scale change management method.
-She helps bring teams together to develop a common project based on the positive experiences of all members of the organization.
-The challenge is significant but exciting and above all, unifying!
+The strength and uniqueness of this coaching technique lies above all in its participative and collaborative nature.
+Although it can be applied to the individual, it is in fact about a large-scale change management method.
+She brings teams together to develop a common project by drawing on the positive experience of all the members of the organisation.
+It's a big challenge, but it's an exciting one, and above all, it's a unifying one!

-Rather than carrying out changes under pressure, discomfort or fear, the appreciative approach gives pride of place to skills and confidence, without forgetting pleasure.
-To do this, we just need to look at where, why and how we succeeded, in order to reproduce motor behaviors.
-It is indeed individual abilities and the desire to do what makes the strength of a human group.
+Rather than making changes under pressure, in a climate of discomfort or fear, the appreciative approach focuses on skills and confidence, not forgetting pleasure.
+All we have to do is look at where, why and how we succeeded, in order to reproduce the driving behaviours.
+After all, it's individual skills and the desire to get things done that make a human group strong.

 The 5 D model

-The principle is simple: ask questions before putting forward a solution.
+The principle is simple: ask questions before putting forward a solution..
 The appreciative approach is therefore based above all on the art of asking exclusively positive questions.
-In turn, they induce positive responses as well as an automatic connection to pleasant affects.
-However, it no longer needs to be proven that positive emotions unleash creativity and the ability to solve problems.
-QED!
+These, in turn, lead to positive responses and an automatic connection to pleasant feelings.
+And it has been proven that positive emotions release creativity and the ability to solve problems.
+CQFD!

-Starting from there, the approach therefore seeks to create conditions conducive to exchange and mutual questioning.
-All members of the organization discover their own individual strengths, skills and qualities based on real-life stories.
-In order to allow the process to deploy its full potential, everyone's participation is required through duo interviews, group discussions or public communications.
+From this starting point, the approach is designed to create conditions conducive to exchange and mutual questioning.
+All members of the organisation discover for themselves their individual strengths, skills and qualities, based on real-life stories.
+To enable the process to reach its full potential, everyone is required to take part, through two-way interviews, group discussions and public communications.

-The positive internal dialogue thus created serves as a basis for the development of the organization according to a highly participatory process.
+The positive internal dialogue thus created forms the basis for the development of the organisation through a highly participative process.

-The method is intended to be rigorous and is built around 5 clearly defined steps to bring the collective from the most abstract to the most concrete:
+The method is designed to be rigorous and is built around 5 clearly defined stages to take the group from the most abstract to the most concrete:

 La Definition

-Since the organizations go in the direction of the questions asked of them, it is a question here of scrupulously defining the general theme and the more specific subjects of the intervention, the number of which will be limited to 5 maximum.
-The project, consistent with the company's ambitions, will thus be formulated in the most stimulating way possible in order to set the system in motion in the right direction.
+Since organisations follow the direction of the questions they are asked, the general theme and the more specific subjects of the intervention, which will be limited to a maximum of 5, must be scrupulously defined.
+The project, consistent with the company's ambitions, will thus be formulated in the most stimulating way possible to set the system in motion in the right direction.

-This essential preparatory work is carried out in the room by the leaders and/or those responsible for the project.
-They are supported by a representative management team.
-For example, an organization would define its project as follows: “We want to involve everyone in the construction of a business project aimed at offering all our customers, current and future, an unrivaled experience on the market. »
+This essential preparatory work is carried out in chambers by the project leaders and/or managers.
+They are supported by a representative steering team.
+For example, an organisation might define its project as follows: "We want to involve everyone in the construction of a corporate project aimed at offering all our current and future customers an unrivalled experience on the market".

-This central phase allows us to collect all the information that will be used to discover the “positive foundation” of the organization.
+This central phase enables us to gather all the information we need to discover the organisation's "positive foundation".
 In other words, what gives it life and around which the project will be built.
-It is through structured exchanges on their own professional experiences that participants themselves discover their sources of energy, motivation, their unique assets and skills.
+It is through structured exchanges on their own professional experiences that the participants themselves discover their sources of energy and motivation, their unique assets and skills.

-The discussions carried out in pairs or small groups are structured around an interview guide previously created by the management team.
-The four essential appreciative questions asked in turn on each theme of the Definition allow everyone to express themselves with complete confidence:
+The discussions, which take place in pairs or small groups, are based on an interview guide drawn up in advance by the steering team.
+The four unavoidable appreciative questions asked in turn on each theme of the Definition allow everyone to express themselves with confidence:

-• Describe a professional experience or situation in which they felt completely engaged, full of resources or life;
+• Describe a work experience or situation in which they felt fully engaged, resourceful or alive;

 • What are their greatest successes?
-What specific things do they bring to their activity? ;
+What do they bring to their business?

-• What gives them the most pleasure in their activity (organization)? ;
+• What gives them the most pleasure in their activity (organisation)? ;

 Le Become, Or Dream

-This third phase consists of projecting the collective into the most desirable future.
-We then imagine “what could be” based on “what already is” and which we value.
+This third phase consists of projecting the group into the most desirable future.
+We then imagine "what could be" based on "what already is", which we value.

-At this stage, discussions are carried out in subgroups of 6 to 10 people.
-They mainly relate to the fourth question of the phase Discovery.
-The themes of different individual dreams and wishes are grouped together and then presented in a creative, even playful way through drawings, role plays or slogans.
-In the end, the selected proposal is enriched before being validated by all.
+At this stage, discussions are held in sub-groups of 6 to 10 people.
+They focused on the fourth question of the Discover.
+The themes of the various individual dreams and wishes are grouped together and then presented in a creative, even playful way through drawings, role-playing or slogans.
+In the end, the selected proposal is enriched before being validated by the group.

 La Decision, Or Design

-Then comes the time to decide on the major actions to undertake to give ourselves the means to realize this dream.
-This penultimate phase gives way to the construction and direction that we wish to give to the use of resources.
+Then comes the time to decide on the major actions to be taken to give ourselves the means to realise this dream.
+This penultimate phase gives way to construction and the direction we want to give to the use of resources.

-Here again, the work is first carried out in subgroups, starting from the common vision (of Become) in order to subtly guide the use of resources and talents available internally.
-The session leader then takes care to orchestrate a general exchange whose objective is to present, reformulate and group the decision proposals in the different relevant areas (strategy, structure, know-how, communication, process, etc.).
+Once again, the work is done in sub-groups, starting with the shared vision (of the Become) in order to subtly direct the use of the resources and talents available in-house.
+The session leader then orchestrates a general discussion, the aim of which is to present, reformulate and group together the proposed decisions in the various relevant areas (strategy, structure, know-how, communication, processes, etc.).

 Le Deployment, Or destiny

-Finally, implementing a concrete action plan allows you to transform the “dream” into reality.
-At the same time, everyone adopts a new method of analyzing their work and leading…change!
+Finally, a concrete action plan is put in place to turn the "dream" into reality.
+At the same time, everyone adopts a new method for analysing their work and managing change!

-Self-organized groups made up of enthusiastic volunteers, possibly supported by the steering team, will ensure that the positive dynamic is maintained over the long term.
-Without limiting themselves to communicating on the work already carried out and the first observable results, they decide on appropriate action plans, initiatives to carry out and behaviors to adopt, while planning the means of measuring change.
+Self-organised groups of enthusiastic volunteers, possibly supported by the steering team, will ensure that the positive momentum is maintained over the long term.
+Without limiting themselves to communicating about the work already done and the first observable results, these groups decide on the appropriate action plans, the initiatives to be taken and the behaviours to be adopted, while providing the means to measure change.

 As a conclusion

-If you haven't tried it yet, the appreciative approach will undoubtedly appeal to you with its resolutely positive approach.
-She skillfully combines the past, present and future to ensure the continuity of the organization, facilitate its transition and embrace new things.
+If you haven't tried it yet, the appreciative approach will undoubtedly win you over with its resolutely positive approach.
+It skilfully combines the past, present and future to ensure the continuity of the organisation, facilitate its transition and embrace the new.

 Adopting it means satisfying the three essential needs for motivation: autonomy, competence and belonging.